Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Hubble Diagram

 We used the default SNooPy $K$-corrections using the \citet{Hsiao07} spectral templates, but we did not warp the spectral templates to match the observed color (``mangle=False'').
 We do not apply any color-luminosity correction as we do not assume a relationship between the different filters in our ``max\_model'' fitting.

-We did not use lightcurves that were observed before 1990, had no known optical \tbmax, or were known to be SN 1991bg-like or other peculiar types (although we include 91T-like events).
-We excluded from the Hubble residual analysis any SNeIa that had fewer than three lightcurve points in the $H$-band.
+We did not use lightcurves that were observed before 1990, had no known optical \tbmax, or were known to be SN~1991bg-like or other peculiar types (although we include SN~1991T-like events).
+We excluded from the Hubble residual analysis any SN~Ia that had fewer than three lightcurve points in the $H$-band.
 After these quality cuts, we have a sample of \numAll\ SNeIa.